smolijar/gitwiki-thesis/src/analysis/user-access.md

 However that is not true for the writing operations such as `push`.
 For that, after the `gitolite-shell` command passes, `git-recieve-pack` is invoked instead.
 This receives and applies the data from the initial push, which eventually triggers an `update` hook.
-The hook does additional checks for each updated reference and it may partially or totally abort the update by exiting with an error.
+The hook performs additional checks for each updated reference and it may partially or totally abort the update by exiting with an error.

 ## Authentication

-Having discussed the authorization layer, its capabilities and its limits, it is apparent that the system requires the SSH key-pair authentication method.
+Having discussed the authorization layer and its limits, it is apparent that the system requires the SSH key-pair authentication method.

 Can the same concept be utilized in the web environment?